Liechtenstein at a glance

 The fourth-smallest state in Europe lies in the centre of the Alps, between Switzerland and Austria.
 Liechtenstein is the sixth-smallest country in the world.

 What is Liechtenstein?
 Liechtenstein is a doubly landlocked country between Switzerland and Austria.
-The official currency is the Swiss franc, though euros and dollars are also accepted.
+The official currency is the Swiss franc, though euros are also accepted.
 Liechtenstein is a microstate, and so small that almost everyone knows each other.

 The national dish is 'Ribel', made out of cornmeal or wheat semolina.
 'Käsknöpfle', a type of doughy pasta covered in melted cheese, is also popular.
 Fine-dining enthusiasts will find no fewer than four restaurants highly rated by Gault et Millau.
 In years gone by, cider and wine were the main drinks, while a brewery also produced beer.
 Today, Liechtenstein's wine has an exellent reputation thanks to the innovative approach used by the region's vineyards.